chris904apps/VS_BookmarkPro/README.md

 -->
 ---------------------------------------

-BookmarkPro is a Visual Studio (VS) extention that gives developers the features, they need with that are currently not baked into VS.
+BookmarkPro is a Visual Studio (VS) extension that gives developers the features, they need with that are currently not baked into VS.

 ## Visual Studio's built in Bookmarking
 Pro(s) | Con(s)
 ------------ | -------------
 - Can mark line | - Line can only be marked once
 - Can group inside folder | - Can't put folders inside folders
-- Simple column header sorting | - Can't do more indepth sorting and filtering
+- Simple column header sorting | - Can't do more in-depth sorting and filtering
 - Can name bookmarks and folders(groups)  | - No additional meta can be associated with bookmark or folder
  | - Can not share bookmarks
  | - No indication that bookmark may no longer be valid as the lines have changed